John Franklyn Mars

 John Franklyn Mars (born October 15, 1935) is an American businessman and heir.
-He is the chairman of Mars, Inc. As of October 2022, Bloomberg Billionaires Index estimated his net worth at US$53 billion, ranking him the 21st-richest person in the world (tied with his sister Jacqueline).
+He is the chairman of Mars, Inc. As of May 2025, Bloomberg Billionaires Index estimated his net worth at US$44.6 billion, ranking him the 33rd-richest person in the world.

-Early life
+Early life and education

 John Franklyn Mars was born on October 15, 1935.
-He is the son of Audrey Ruth (Meyer) and Forrest Mars, Sr., and grandson of Frank C. Mars, founders of the American candy company Mars, Incorporated.
-Mars graduated from the Hotchkiss School in Lakeville, Connecticut in 1953 and Yale University.
+He is the son of Audrey Ruth (Meyer) and Forrest Mars Sr., and grandson of Franklin Clarence Mars, founders of the American candy company Mars, Incorporated.
+Mars graduated from the Hotchkiss School in Lakeville, Connecticut, in 1953 and Yale University.

 Career

-As a member of the Mars family, his share of the company and other assets were worth US$10 billion in September 2010, making him the 52nd richest person in the world and the 26th richest person in America, according to Forbes.
-As of October 2012, Mars is listed as the 30th richest person in the world with an estimated net worth of 20.1 billion.
+As a member of the Mars family, his share of the company and other assets were worth US$10 billion in September 2010, making him then the 52nd-richest person in the world and the 26th-richest person in America, according to Forbes.
+As of October 2012, Mars was listed as the 30th-richest person in the world with an estimated net worth of $20.1 billion.

 According to the Hurun Global Rich List 2015, he was 28th richest person in the world with a net worth of US$26 billion.
-In 2016, his net worth went up to $29 billion and the 19th richest person in the world.
+In 2016, his net worth went up to $29 billion, and he became then the 19th-richest person in the world.

 In January 2017, he paid $7.7 billion for VCA, Inc, a pet care company.